hdShang/arxiv-daily/docs/cs-CV/2025-05-11/papers/250506894v1-neugen-amplifying-the-neural-in-neural-radiance-fields-for-domain-ge.md

 ---
 layout: default
-title: NeuGen: Amplifying the 'Neural' in Neural Radiance Fields for Domain Generalization
+title: "NeuGen: Amplifying the 'Neural' in Neural Radiance Fields for Domain Generalization"
 ---

 # NeuGen: Amplifying the 'Neural' in Neural Radiance Fields for Domain Generalization